 These secondary metrics are worth studying to build a better picture of user behaviour on your website and can help you define what to look for in research such as user testing.
 For example, if you find a key information page has a high exit rate, it should be a task in your next user test to try and understand why.

-To learn what is happening on your web pages I recommend installing Google Analytics, which is by far the most popular tool for tracking this kind of data.
+To learn what is happening on your web pages the easiest free option is to install Google Analytics, which is by far the most popular tool for tracking this kind of data.
 Once installed, the following are a few pieces of key page performance data to consider:

 Defined as how many separate sessions of browsing a user has had on your page.
 A user visiting your page multiple times in a session would only record one unique page view—a session of browsing is reset after 30 minutes of inactivity.

-Each session represents a period of intent for a user to achieve something on your site and isn’t the same as an individual user (this is something Google Analytics can only guess at so doesn’t display).
+Each session represents a period of intent for a user to achieve something on your site and isn’t the same as an individual user (this is something Google Analytics can only guess at).

 Defined as the average time a page view lasted.
 This is often used as a measure of engagement with a web page but it will depend on the type of page as to whether you want this to be long or short.